Freely-Given-org/Biblelator/Documentation/GettingStarted.md

 10. Bible Groups

-    Biblelator has four group codes (A,B,C,D) that Bible windows can be assigned to.
+    Biblelator has five group codes (A,B,C,D,E) that Bible windows can be assigned to.
 All new windows are assigned to group A by default but this can be easily changed.
 Each group can be set to a different reference, e.g., if group A windows are in Matthew, group B windows might be displaying a reference in Isaiah that was quoted by Matthew.

-    In the future, there will be automatic ways to display OT references (like the above example -- at the moment it must be set-up by hand) and also to display synoptic gospel references.
+    In the future, there will be automatic ways to display OT references (like the above example -- at the moment it must be set-up by hand) and also to display synoptic gospel references, e.g., by having separate Bible windows open in groups A,B,C,D automatically displaying parallels in Matthew, Mark, Luke, and John.